syntaxSizer/Geckozila/README.md

-This repo will be used to store java algorithm solutions feel free to pull @_@
+This repo will be used to store java algorithm solution